Kimserey/BlogArchive/20180831_continuous_deployment_infra.md

 ## Conclusion

 Today we saw how we could setup a continuous deployment of infrastructure files in the same way as we did for our application code.
+We started by setting up a repository for our infrastructure files, then moved to configure the runner jobs and finally wrote a deployment script files used by the job to deploy the files to the application server and restart the appropriate services.
+Hope you liked this post, see you next time!